nipsysdev/localitysrv/README.md

-# Torality - Pmtiles Server for World Localities
+# localitysrv - Pmtiles Server for World Localities

-Torality is an HTTP server built with Rust and Axum that serves pmtiles (vector tiles) for localities (cities, towns, villages) from around the world.
+localitysrv is an HTTP server built with Rust and Axum that serves pmtiles (vector tiles) for localities (cities, towns, villages) from around the world.
 It extracts and serves pmtiles files based on geographic boundaries from the WhosOnFirst admin database, using the latest Protomaps planet tiles as the source.